 The Pinewood Estate – El Retiro

-At about the halfway point in the gardens, we came upon another surprise where you can visit a 1930s Mediterranean-style Pinewood Estate.
+At the halfway point in the gardens, we came upon another surprise.
+Here, you can visit a 1930s Mediterranean-style Pinewood Estate.
 This 20-room mansion was the former home of Charles Austin Buck ( a prominent executive of Bethlehem Steel Holdings).
-He named the estate “El Retiro” Spanish for “retreat.”
+He named the estate “El Retiro,” Spanish for “retreat.”

-Surrounded by seven acres of lush gardens, rolling lawns, and overlooking a beautiful pond, it is clear to see that Buck was a lover of nature as well.
-This 12,900 square foot estate is now on the National Register of Historic Places.
-However, there is an additional charge to tour inside Pinewood Estate.
+Surrounded by seven acres of lush gardens, rolling lawns, and overlooking a beautiful pond, it is clear that Charles Buck was a lover of nature as well.
+This 12,900-square-foot estate is now on the National Register of Historic Places.
+However, there is an additional charge to go inside Pinewood Estate.

 Blue Palmetto Cafe

-We were starting to get a little hungry, so we stopped for lunch onsite at the Blue Palmetto Cafe.
+We stopped for lunch onsite at the Blue Palmetto Cafe.
 The cafe serves soups, salads, sandwiches, and wraps.
 I chose the Chicken Blueberry Salad, a scoop of their homemade chicken salad on a bed of mixed greens, blueberries, feta cheese, candied pecans, strawberries, and blueberry pomegranate vinaigrette.
 Blue Palmetto also serves beer and wine.
-I like to try craft beers from areas that I visit so I had an IPA brewed by Grove Roots Breweries in nearby Winter Haven.
+I like to try craft beers from areas I visit, so I had an IPA brewed by Grove Roots Breweries in nearby Winter Haven.

 The Singing Tower

-The crown jewel of Bok Tower Gardens is most certainly the Singing Tower and its Carillon shows.
-The Tower houses a 60-bell carillon that has concerts at 1 and 3 p.m. with short selections played on the hour and half-hour.
+The crown jewel of Bok Tower Gardens is most certainly the Singing Tower, and its Carillon shows.
+The Tower houses a 60-bell carillon, with concerts at 1 and 3 p.m., and short selections played on the hour and half-hour.
 The carillon is one of four in the state of Florida and only 200 in North America!
 Click the arrow below and listen to the sounds of the carillon bells.

-Since its opening in the late twenties, Bok Tower and Gardens remains one of Old Florida’s favorite tourist attractions.
+Since its opening in the late 1920s, Bok Tower and Gardens has remained one of Old Florida’s favorite tourist attractions.

 Bok Tower & Gardens – 1151 Tower Blvd, Lake Wales, FL 33853

-While Bok Tower and Gardens is the main attraction in Lake Wales, no trip to Lake Wales is complete until you make a stop at Spook Hill.
+While Bok Tower and Gardens are the main attraction in Lake Wales, no trip to Lake Wales is complete until you stop at Spook Hill.
 The mystery of Spook Hill has fascinated generations.
 Park your car at the bottom of the hill and watch as gravity is defied.
 Your car will roll uphill all by itself.
-The hill in Lakes Wales is the only gravity hill in Florida.
+The hill in Lake Wales is the only gravity hill in Florida.

 600 N Wales Drive